S H O N A R E P P E

 Wasps are ancient, ecological powerhouses: pest controllers, pollinators, and passionate parents yet we are taught to hate them from an early age.

 Unlike bees, who are universally loved, celebrated, and protected, wasps are almost exclusively feared and dismissed - yet both play essential roles in our ecosystem.
 People love bees.
-People hate wasps.
-This contrast became the foundation for our creative campaign: to raise the profile of wasps (through music & performance).
-This R&D phase - supported by Creative Scotland - explored how to do just that.
+People hate wasps - and it is this contrast that became the foundation for our creative campaign: to raise the profile of wasps (through music & performance).

-The aim of the R&D was to develop the characters of pop-duo anthropomorphic wasps Vespula & Vulgaris (Vespula Vulgaris is the latin name for the Common Wasp) and write and record a full album of original songs that would form the foundation for a future theatre production.
-The project also set out to explore public perceptions of wasps through walkabout performance and live engagement, while also developing visual identity.
+The aim of the R&D was to develop the characters of pop-duo anthropomorphic wasps Vespula & Vulgaris (Vespula Vulgaris is the latin name for the Common Wasp) and write and record a full album of original songs from the perspective of a wasp.
+The project also set out to explore public perceptions of wasps through walkabout performance and live engagement, while also developing a visual identity.

-Appearing as a walkabout act at Glastonbury Festival 2024 offered Vespula (Shona Reppe) & Vulgaris (Tamlin Wiltshire) a valuable insight into public attitudes toward wasps.
-Even in costume, the mere mention of WASP caused children and adults alike to recoil, highlighting how misunderstood these insects are and how strong the feeling is about them.
-The duo performed their songs and bad raps to unsuspecting picnickers and welcomed spontaneous conversations with the roaming public while hanging out near the bins.
-These interactions revealed how little most people knew about wasps.
-Few were aware that only female wasps sting, or that wasps play important roles in pollination and pest control.
-The festival engagement successfully tested public interaction strategies and deepened understanding of the show's potential to inform, entertain, and shift perceptions.
+Vespula (Shona Reppe) and Vulgaris (Tamlin wiltshire) appeared as a walkabout act at Glastonbury Festival 2024 (and 2025) and this offered an invaluable insight into public attitudes toward wasps.
+Even in costume, the mere mention of WASP (initially) caused children and parents alike to recoil, highlighting how misunderstood these insects are and how strong the feeling is about them.
+Unphased, the duo performed their songs and ‘bad raps’ to unsuspecting picnickers and welcomed spontaneous conversations with the roaming public while hanging out near the bins.
+It was a tough gig being a wasp in this world of wasp-haters but someone had to do it and these interactions revealed how little most people actually knew about wasps but also surprisingly how willing they were to learn and consequently change their attitude.
+The Festival environment emerged as ideal venues for testing unconventional performances and connecting with diverse, intergenerational audiences.
+These interactions deepened our understanding of the show's potential to inform, entertain, and shift perceptions.

 Key Learnings